South polar skua: Identification

 Distinguishing this skua from the Northern Hemisphere Arctic, pomarine, and long-tailed skuas is relatively straightforward.
 The large size, massive barrel chest, and white wing flashes of this bird are distinctive even at a distance.
 The flight is direct and powerful.
 Identification of this skua is more complicated when it is necessary to distinguish it from the closely related great skua of the North Atlantic, and the other large Southern Hemisphere skuas.
 Identification problems make claims of any Southern Hemisphere skua in the eastern North Atlantic problematic, and few records of south polar skua have been accepted in Western Europe.
 Similar problems occur, of course, with extralimital claims of great skua.

 Distribution and habitat

 It breeds on Antarctic coasts, usually laying two eggs in November and December.
 It is a migrant, wintering at sea in the Pacific, Indian, and Atlantic Oceans.
-In the eastern North Atlantic, it is replaced by the great skua.
+In the eastern North Atlantic, it is replaced by the closely related great skua (S. skua).
 South polar skuas have been seen at the actual Geographic South Pole.
 Megalestris Hill, on Petermann Island in the Wilhelm Archipelago of Antarctica, is named after an obsolete generic name for the south polar skua.